 When you are buying window shades for your home, you tend to run into the option of cordless or motorized shades.
-These two options typically are not the first thing on your mind when looking at window treatments, but they are important for the use and aesthetics of your design.
-Going with cordless or motorized can be the best choice you make when buying window shades.
+These options can be the best investment you make when buying window shades.

 Perfect for children’s rooms, cordless shades are always recommended for their safety factor.
 A long cord can pose a risk of strangulation, which can happen with younger children who do not know any better and might play with it.

 It also tends to be more a visually appealing option, as there isn’t a puddle of cords sitting on the window ledge or getting tangled into frustrating knots.
 Overall, there’s less hassle with going cordless and fewer problems that can arise.

 With all its benefits, there are a few problems with choosing a cordless shade.
 Depending on how big the window you are buying the shade for is, cordless might not be an option.
 Some shade brands that offer a cordless option will not have it available beyond a certain size.